If you're worried you have got an STI, go for a check-up at a sexual health clinic as soon as you can.

 - lumps or skin growths around the genitals or anus

 - unusual vaginal bleeding

 - itchy genitals or anus

 - blisters and sores around the genitals or anus

-Don't have sex, including oral sex, without a condom until you've had a check-up.
+Don't have sex, including oral sex, without a condom until you have had a check-up.

 You can have an STI without knowing it and infect your partner during sex.